containers/podman/troubleshooting.md

 #### Solution

   * Verify that the `/etc/containers/registries.conf` file exists.
-If not, verify that the skopeo-containers package is installed.
+If not, verify that the containers-common package is installed.
   * Verify that the entries in the `[registries.search]` section of the /etc/containers/registries.conf file are valid and reachable.
     *  i.e. `registries = ['registry.fedoraproject.org', 'quay.io', 'registry.access.redhat.com']`